 Plaintiff shall provide responses, without objection, to the interrogatories and production requests on or before November 14, 2014.

 Plaintiff shall pay a sanction of $400.00 to Defendant City of Modesto’s counsel, Kevin E. Gilbert.

 The following are the tentative rulings for cases calendared before Judge Timothy W. Salter in Department 22:

-The following are the tentative rulings for cases calendared before Judge Hurl W. Johnson in Department 23:
+The following is the tentative ruling for a case calendared before Judge John D. Freeland in Department 23:

 The following are the tentative rulings for cases calendared before Judge Roger M. Beauchesne in Department 24:

 661102 – JONGSMA, GEORGE VS. WILLY CREEK RANCH – Plaintiff’s Motion for Attorney Fees – CONTINUED on the Court’s own motion to November 14, 2014 at 8:30 a.m. in Department 24.
 The Court has not had a sufficient opportunity to conduct a meaningful review of the matter.